 Sky Ridge has been around since 2011, and since our opening, we’ve aimed to provide the Nantahala Gorge area with the finest in glamorous camping – otherwise known as the now famous “glamping” that’s grown so popular over the last few years.
 While other glamping companies are starting to pop up all around us, we believe Sky Ridge remains the original and the best yurt glamping experience on the east coast.
 We are a family team, with a staff that has been with us from the beginning, and we are honored to have you glamp with us!

 But enough about us.
 What about glamping?
 There are a few things that you might like to know about the glamping experience that might help you decide if it’s really for you…

 WHAT TIME IS CHECK-IN AND CHECK-OUT?

-Sky Ridge is a let-yourself-in place, and you will receive a check-in document with all the specifics of what to do when you get here the Sunday before your stay is to begin so you'll know just what to do when you arrive.
+Sky Ridge is a let-yourself-in place, and you will receive a check-in document in your email with all the specifics of what to do when you get here five days before your stay is to begin so you'll know just what to do when you arrive.
 Check-in time is 4pm.
 While we can sometimes do better than this, we cannot guarantee it.
 Please always check ahead of time if an early check-in can be accommodated.
 Check-out is promptly at 10am.
 Our staff needs every minute between guests to work through our rigorous sanitation protocols in order to prepare for the next guest.
 Your cooperation in this is required and highly appreciated.